jniemann66/ferocious/readme.md

 ## Installation

 The binaries are included in two zip files in this repository, one for 32-bit and the other for 64-bit.
-Each of the zip files contains a recent build of resampler.exe for convenience.
-Download the zip file of your choice (note: the only difference is the version of resampler.exe and associated dlls; one is 32-bit, the other is 64-bit), and unpack the entire folder structure to somewhere on your PC.
+Each of the zip files contains a recent build of ReSampler.exe for convenience.
+Download the zip file of your choice (note: the only difference is the version of ReSampler.exe and associated dlls; one is 32-bit, the other is 64-bit), and unpack the entire folder structure to somewhere on your PC.
 Then, simply run ferocious.exe.

+*Note: although a standard version of ReSampler.exe is included in this distribution, there are [other builds](https://github.com/jniemann66/ReSampler/tree/master/x64) available which were created with different compilers / options, and one of those builds may suit your needs better.
+(For example, if your CPU supports AVX instructions, you may want to get the AVX version for extra speed)*

 All of the relevant dlls and other dependencies are included in the distribution. (*If you have any problems with a particular dependency not being included, then I would like to know about it.)*